light156/multi-ancestry-COJO/README.md

 ```

 If it still fails to run, your system may not be compatible with the precompiled binary.
-In that case, please follow the build steps below or contact us for assistance.
+In that case, please follow the build steps (which is quite simple) below or contact us for assistance.

 ## Usage & Example Commands